Washing machines: Using your washing machine Program guide

 This is the hottest wash program you’ll find on most machines.
 It’s only suitable for white cottons and linens that show the dirt.
 The introduction of modern detergents and synthetic fabrics means most people rarely use this program.

-Commonly used washing machines programs
+Other commonly used washing machines programs

 In reality, these programs don’t make much difference to the amount of ironing you have to do.